CSI3105-ST-Group-ECU/planner-20/lib/README.md

 # lib

-1. To add the jar files clone this repo: https://github.com/CSI3105-ST-Group-ECU/lib
-2. Add those jars here
+Clone this repo and get your jars here